-Poletown, Mistele Oil: In one of the one of most significant Poletown acquisitions which reshaped the footprint of Metro Detroit, an oil and coal company received an offer of $355,000.00 for its 70-year-old facility.
+Poletown, Mistele Oil: In one of the most significant Poletown acquisitions which reshaped the footprint of Metro Detroit, an oil and coal company received an offer of $355,000 for its 70-year-old facility.
 The City of Detroit wanted to pay for nothing more than the value of the building but the owner properly explained to a jury that fair market value was relevant because the business could not be moved.
-A jury entered a judgment in the amount of $5,100,000.00, and the case was subsequently settled for the amount plus interest.
+A jury entered a judgment in the amount of $5,100,000, and the case was subsequently settled for the amount plus interest.

-Mistele Oil was one of 33 eminent domain cases to arise out of Poletown which were defended by Ackerman Ackerman and Dynkowski.
+Mistele Oil was one of 33 eminent domain cases to arise out of Poletown which were defended by Ackerman & Ackerman.
 The City of Detroit acquired parcels in Poletown as part of a highly controversial and legally-debated land grab in order to pave the way for the construction of a GM Cadillac Plant.

 The owner appropriately proved that the acquisition destroyed the potential to maintain much of the inventory where required and severely affected the totality of the operation.

-An offer was made for approximately $450,000.00 was originally made for the plant.
-Settlement was reached for $7.6 million after more than 3 years of government municipalities fighting the filing of the condemnation complaint.
+An offer was made for approximately $450,000 was originally made for the plant.
+Settlement was reached for $7.6 million after more than three years of government municipalities fighting the filing of the condemnation complaint.